 New to the organization?
 For programs and store models, see Goodwill Industries.

-Keep an eye on weekly color-tag rotations, jot down your store’s restock windows, and ask about discounts.
-If there’s an outlet nearby, do a fast, gloves-on sweep for bulk textiles and craft stock before regular stores—quick wins first, deeper digs later.
+Short on time?
+Track your store’s color-tag rotations, note restock windows, and ask about discounts so you hit the best racks first.
+If there’s an outlet nearby, do a fast, gloves-on sweep for bulk textiles and craft stock before regular stores.
+Quick wins first, deeper digs later.
 In dense areas—think second hand shopping NYC—stack stores by opening times and donation days to cover more ground in less time.
 If you bring home pieces that need tweaks, try these quick clothing fixes to stretch your budget even further.
+Use these second hand shopping tips: track restocks, scan sale tags first, and time weekday mornings.
+For volume sourcing, here’s where to buy second hand clothes in bulk—Goodwill Outlet (Bins) and local liquidators.
+If you’re wondering “is Goodwill good for thrifting,” the short answer is yes, especially when you time visits to restocks and color-tag changes.

 Where to Shop Beyond Goodwill

 Goodwill is a great start, but widen your net.
-Local charity shops often price lower and curate donations that support community programs.
-Consignment stores lean higher quality—expect better brands at still-friendly prices.
-Flea markets & antique malls reward patience; bring cash and be ready to haggle.
-Estate sales are prime for furniture, tools, and kitchenware—go early for selection or late for markdowns.
-Church rummage & community sales can be wildly affordable and full of surprises.
+Local charity shops often price lower and support community programs, and a nearby second hand fashion store can be just as affordable.
+Consignment shops skew higher quality, so you’ll see better brands at still-friendly prices.
+Flea markets and antique malls reward patience; bring cash and be ready to haggle.
+Estate sales are excellent for furniture, tools, and kitchenware—go early for selection or late for markdowns.
+Church rummage and community sales can be surprisingly affordable and full of finds.
 For furnishing on a budget, skim our frugal home furnishing guide before you shop.

 Prefer a digital hunt?
-Try Poshmark or Depop for fashion with filters by size, brand, and fabric (send polite offers). eBay is powerful for vintage, collectibles, and hard goods—set saved searches and watch shipping costs.
-For big items, check Facebook Marketplace and local Buy Nothing groups; meet safely and bring a friend for pickups.
-Want curated?
-ThredUp (everyday) and The RealReal (luxury) pre-screen listings—expect higher prices but easier browsing.
-Hunting for free finds locally?
-Bookmark our best freebies list to snag curb alerts and giveaways.
+Start with Poshmark or Depop—filter by size, brand, and fabric, then send polite offers.
+If you’re wondering where to buy vintage clothes cheap, set saved searches, use price filters, and watch auctions to spot underpriced listings. eBay is strong for vintage, collectibles, and hard goods; create alerts and keep an eye on shipping.
+For big items, try Facebook Marketplace and local Buy Nothing groups, and meet safely with a friend.
+Want curated picks?
+ThredUp (everyday) and The RealReal (luxury) pre-screen items, so prices run higher but browsing is easier.
+Hunting free finds locally?
+Bookmark our best freebies list.
+Ready to resell?
+Here’s where to sell vintage clothing online—Poshmark, eBay, Depop, and local marketplace groups.

 Where to Buy Vintage Clothing Online

-If you’re wondering where to buy vintage clothing online, start with reputable second hand fashion store marketplaces and charity shops that list inventory.
+Shopping for vintage clothes online?
+Start with reputable second hand fashion store marketplaces and charity shops that list inventory.
 Filter by size and fabric, save searches for alerts, and pick up in-store when possible to avoid return hassles.

 Inspection & Cleaning Basics